pmq20/node-packer/README.md

-# Enclose.IO Node.js Compiler
+# Node.js Compiler

-Node.js compiler of Enclose.IO which compiles your app into a single executable.
+the Node.js compiler of Enclose.IO which compiles your app into a single executable.

 http://enclose.io